 - Have a yard sale– Ask your kids to find toys they no longer want, label them bring them out to your yard.
 They can put any money they get from selling their toys into their piggy banks.
 Have them help with other household items.
 They’ll like helping and you’ll get some clutter out of your house.
 This is another way to introduce commerce to them.

 These summer activities for kids should help you keep them busy until your summer vacation.
-Save money on your summer vacation with this Vacation Meal Plan!
-7 Easy, delicious dinners with 5 ingredients each so mom, the meal provider, can relax too!
+Save money on your summer vacation with this Vacation Meal Plan: 7 Easy Dinners with 5 Ingredients Each! so mom (or dad), the meal provider, can relax too!